gablmao/gablmao/README.md

 - Basic Cleaning & Maintenance of computers/devices
 - Basic understanding of Linux and the Terminal (might revisit)
   - reviving a 2009 macbook pro with Mint
 - Basic knowledge on Networking

-My website: soonTM